Clothing

 Linens & Towels

-The JFRC will provide sheets, pillowcases, and pillows for your bed.
+The Rome Center will provide sheets, pillowcases, and pillows for your bed.
 There is a sheet and towel exchange on campus once a week.
-The JFRC will provide one regular size towel.
-If students would like additional towels, they can be purchased in Rome.
+Students are provided with one regular size towel.
+Additional towels can be purchased in Rome.

 Money